Minnesota United promotes Diogo Pacheco from MNUFC2 squad after three-assist game

 "It has been invaluable to us, and it will continue to be invaluable to us," Heath said.
 "I watched the game on Sunday evening, and I thought the first half was really good stuff."

 Pacheco, 23, signed with MNUFC2 in March before the start of the inaugural MLS NEXT Pro season.
-He wasn't taken in January's MLS SuperDraft after he earned All-MAC first-team honors at Akron.
+He wasn't taken in January's MLS SuperDraft after he earned All-Mid-American-Conference first-team honors at Akron.

 "He has two good feet, very powerful strong boy," Heath said.
 "He has earned his morning with us.
 It's a really good little thing for all the second-team players.
 You play well and when the first team needs some extra bodies, in you come."